denoland/std/node/README.md

 [Node.js standard library](https://nodejs.org/docs/latest/api/).

-**Warning**: Any function of this module should not be referred anywhere in the deno standard library as it's a compatibility module.
+**Warning**: Any function of this module should not be referred anywhere in the Deno standard library as it's a compatibility module.

-## Supported Builtins
+## Supported modules

 - [x] assert _partly_
 - [x] assert/strict _partly_